How Can I Help?

 - Properly dispose of trash and yard waste.
 Contact your city hall for your community's instructions for proper trash and yard waste disposal.

 - Use household products as directed.
-Properly store and dispose of all hazardous household products at a hazardous waste facility permitted facility.
+Properly store and dispose of all hazardous household products at a hazardous waste permitted facility.

 - Shop smart.
 Purchase and use nontoxic, biodegradable, recycled and recyclable products whenever possible.